youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

     serial_port.write(buffer)
 ```

-3. Model outputs are received as normalized uint8 values and then interpreted to determine the predicted class.
+3. Model outputs are received as normalized uint8 values and interpreted to determine the predicted class.

 ```
 def read_output_from_STM32(serial_port):